robocorp/robocorp/log/docs/robocorp.log.md

 iter_decoded_log_format_from_log_html(log_html: Path) → Iterator[dict]
 ```

-This function will read the data saved in the log html and provide an iterator which will provide the decoded messages which were encoded into it.
+Reads the data saved in the log html and provides decoded messages (dicts).